lamini-ai/lamini-ai.github.io/docs/basic_model_runner.md

 ## Adding data to a model

-There are many ways to add data to the BasicModelRunner.
+There are many ways to add data to the `BasicModelRunner`.

 The easiest way is just through dictionaries of input-output pairs, using the method `load_data`: